MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Unblock-CMDevice.md

 ```

 ## DESCRIPTION
-The **Unblock-CMDevice** cmdlet unblocks one or more Microsoft System Center Configuration Manager client devices.
+The **Unblock-CMDevice** cmdlet unblocks one or more Configuration Manager client devices.
 You must unblock a device from the client's assigned site.
 You cannot unblock the device from sites higher in the hierarchy.